Injury or wrongful death resulted from Uninsured or Underinsured Accident?

 - Our no recovery no fee promise - You won't have to pay a dime until there is a successful resolution to your case.

-- All accident lawyers at our office have years of experience litigating such cases, so they know how to get the maximum compensation for your case.
+- All accident, injury and wrongful death lawyers at our office have years of experience litigating such cases, so they know how to get the maximum compensation for your case.

 - Our lawyers will fight for your right to compensation against insurance companies and defendants for all your damages including:

 - Loss of earnings

 - Emotional distress If you are the victim of an injury or wrongful death, contact us for immediate assistance.

 Remember, our consultations are free, and when we take a case, we do not charge our clients a penny until our client wins.
 If you don't win, then we don't get paid.
 That's how confident we are in our ability to successfully handle your case.
 Call us now to speak to a Fort Wayne car accident attorney personal injury and wrongful death lawyer immediately.